-How we engage with our stakeholders (key channels - not exhaustive) Stakeholder ▼EMPLOYEES^{7.2} Group Code of Sustainable Engage-Performance manage-Growth, including In-person and online Local and global Holistic well-being Conduct and related dialogue with our ment survey and pulse ment and developinternal and internatraining (e.g. through programme management team policies surveys ment process (STAR) tional mobility Sales and Operations Academies, Leader-(Verisure and country ship programmes, and meetings) Workday Learning ▼CUSTOMERS 24/7 Customer service Customer visits for Information disclosure Customer satisfaction new installations and on website (e.g. cussurveys (including the tomer data disclosure) NPS for our products maintenance and services) ▼COMMUNITIES Social contribution Job creation across activities Europe and Latin America ▼SUPPLIERS Supplier Standards ESG assessment (e.g. Audits of suppliers Regular meetings (e.g. and Ethical Code ESG supplier risk of products and discussion of opportuassessment in qualthird-party logistics nities to decrease our ification process and carbon footprint) ESG dashboard for key product suppliers) ▼INVESTORS Disclosure of Verisure Publication of Annual Response to ESG Quarterly investors Meetings with analysts polices in our investor Report and Sustainasurveys and rating and institutional calls relations website bility Report agencies investors ▼REGULATORS Participation in gov-Direct contact with the Membership of private ernment workstreams kev public stakeholders security associations at in each country we opthe European level and erate in, including the in most of the counpolice and fire brigade tries we operate in
+Stakeholder keholder How we engage with our stakeholders (key char lers (key channel ▼EMPLOYEES ^{7.2} Group Code of Conduct and related policies Sustainable Engage- ment survey and pulse surveys Performance manage- ment and develop- ment process (STAR) Growth, including internal and interna- tional mobility ▼ CUSTOMERS 24/7 Customer service Customer visits for new installations and maintenance Information disclosure on website (e.g. cus- tomer data disclosure) Customer satisfaction surveys (including the NPS for our products and services) ▼ COMMUNITIES Social contribution activities Job creation across Europe and Latin America - ▼SUPPLIERS Supplier Standards and Ethical Code ESG assessment (e.g. ESG supplier risk assessment in qual- ification process and ESG dashboard for key product suppliers) Audits of suppliers of products and third-party logistics Regular meetings (e.g. discussion of opportu- nities to decrease our carbon footprint) ▼INVESTORS Disclosure of Verisure polices in our investor relations website Publication of Annual Report and Sustaina- bility Report Response to ESG surveys and rating agencies Quarterly investors calls ▼REGULATORS Direct contact with the key public stakeholders in each country we op- erate in, including the police and fire brigade Participation in gov- ernment workstreams Membership of private security associations at the European level and in most of the coun- tries we operate in els - not exhaustive)